 A table of the organization's total agency budget for HIV-related services from all funding sources.
-This includes federal funding for HIV prevention and patient care services, other sources of state and local funding, and program income (sliding fee scale and 340B revenue).
+This includes federal funding for HIV prevention and patient care services, other sources of state and local funding, and program income (third party reimbursements, sliding fee scale, 340B revenue, etc.).